Mahzarasua/resume-api-modules/readme.md

     <li><a href="#contributing">Contributing</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#contact">Contact</a></li>
-    <li><a href="#acknowledgements">Acknowledgements</a></li>
+    <li><a href="#acknowledgments">Acknowledgments</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 REST API Modules is a multi modules project.
 The goal is to manage Resumes so a Front End application can create, read, update or delete the information.

 The main goal was to implement the concepts of microservices and have them interact with each other.

-Adding security for JWT and encryption and decryption for config server, have all the services registering with the discovery service and gather metrics using zipkin service.
-Utilize messaging services like RabbitMQ, ActiveMQ and Kafka.
+Adding security for JWT and encryption and decryption for config server, have all the services registering with the discovery service and gather metrics using Zipkin service.
+Utilize messaging services like RabbitMQ, ActiveMQ, and Kafka.

 The service interacts with Docker, a compose file has been included to get the images required for the services to work out of the box.

 A bit of manual work is required to create the tables in the database and insert the initial data needed by the services.
 Instructions were included on how to perform this task.

-This is an initial draft, yet there are many ideas waiting to be implemented.
+This is an initial draft, yet many ideas are waiting to be implemented.

 ### Built With